If there’s one place you should include in your Sri Lanka trip, it should be Ella.

 This way, you’ll get to visit all the must-see places without rushing.
-And, you will still have enough time to spare in case it rains.
+And you will still have enough time to spare in case it rains.
 If there’s a place you should take your time at, it should be here.
-With Ella’s laid-back vibes and plenty of activities, this charming town will make you want to stay longer.
+With Ella’s laid-back vibe and plenty of activities, this charming town will make you want to stay longer.

 Is Ella Safe to Visit?

 Like anywhere else in the world, bad things can happen and petty crimes are present.
 Now, to answer the question: is Ella safe?

 In fact, Sri Lanka is probably the safest country we’ve traveled to in Asia.
 The locals are very friendly, and crimes directed at tourists are rare.
 We’ve had two separate trips to Sri Lanka, and not once did we feel unsafe.
 The only thing you should keep an eye out for is the harsh midday sun!
 So prepare your sunscreens and apply generously.